-Monday.
+- Monday.
 Support Groups and Spiritual Practices (various locations).
-Bible study, spiritual growth programs, meditation, twelve step recovery programs, etc. (not required)
+Bible study, spiritual growth programs, meditation, twelve step recovery programs, etc. (not required) - Tuesday.

-Tuesday.
 Devotional Chapel (Pendleton Hall Chapel).
 Meditative music and readings from the Sacred Scriptures.
-Readings are given by clergy and theological school students. (not required)
+Readings are given by clergy and theological school students. (not required) - Wednesday.

-Wednesday.
 Traditional Chapel Service (Pendleton Hall Chapel).
-Special music, the opening of the Word, prayer, hymns, readings from the Sacred Scriptures, a talk, benediction, and the closing of the Word. (full-time students are required to attend either this service or the Friday praise and testimony service).

-Thursday.
-Devotional Chapel (Pendleton Hall Chapel).
+Special music, the opening of the Word, prayer, hymns, readings from the Sacred Scriptures, a talk, benediction, and the closing of the Word.
+(Full-time students are required to attend either this service or the Friday praise and testimony service). - Thursday, Devotional Chapel (Pendleton Hall Chapel).
 Meditative music and readings from the Sacred Scriptures.
-Readings are given by clergy and theological school students. (not required)
+Readings are given by clergy and theological school students, (not required) - Friday.

-Friday.
 Praise and Testimony (Pendleton Hall Chapel).
-Contemporary praise music and the testimony of individuals who would like to share their spiritual journey and spiritual experiences with the Bryn Athyn College community. (full-time students are required to attend either this event or the Wednesday chapel service).
+Contemporary praise music and the testimony of individuals who would like to share their spiritual journey and spiritual experiences with the Bryn Athyn College community.
+(Full-time students are required to attend either this event or the Wednesday chapel service).

-CONVOCATION
+Wednesday or Friday offerings may be replaced occasionally by special presentations highlighting spiritual topics important to the Bryn Athyn College community.
+Special presentations may feature guest speakers.

+Convocation

-Convocation is held up to two times per term for the purpose of having the entire college community come together for spiritual focus and community building.
+Convocation is held three times per year for the purpose of having the entire college community come together for spiritual focus and community building.
 Convocations are held on Wednesday in place of both the Wednesday chapel service and the Friday praise and testimony service.
-Convocations may feature a guest speaker.